Pat Healey: Career

+Playing

 College

-Healey, who was born in Baltimore, Maryland and is the son of Kevin Healey (the President and General Manager of the Baltimore Blast), grew up in Bel Air, Maryland, attended Calvert Hall College High School, and played college soccer at Towson University.
-At Towson he was named the 2007 Colonial Athletic Association Player of the Year, was a three-time All-CAA selection, and a two-time NSCAA/ADIDAS All-South Atlantic Region player.
+Healey played college soccer at Towson University.
+He was named the 2007 Colonial Athletic Association Player of the Year, was a three-time All-CAA selection, and a two-time NSCAA/ADIDAS All-South Atlantic Region player.

 Professional

-Outdoor

-Healey was drafted in the first round of the 2008 MLS Supplemental Draft by the Kansas City Wizards, but was released on February 19, 2008 after the team's initial pre-season training camp.
+Healey was drafted in the first round of the 2008 MLS Supplemental Draft by the Kansas City Wizards, but was released on February 19, 2008, after the team's initial pre-season training camp.

-He signed his first professional contract with Crystal Palace Baltimore of the USL Second Division on March 18, 2008, and has remained with Palace since then, clocking over 40 appearances for the team, and helping them to the 2008 USL2 playoffs.
+He signed his first professional contract with Crystal Palace Baltimore of the USL Second Division on March 18, 2008, clocking over 40 appearances for the team, and helping them to the 2008 USL Second Division playoffs.
 On March 16, 2010, Baltimore announced the re-signing of Healey to a new contract for the 2010 season.

-Indoor

 Healey also has experience playing professional indoor soccer.
-He was selected in the Territorial Round of the 2008 MISL Amateur Draft by Baltimore Blast, and signed a contract to play with the Blast during the USL2 offseasons in October 2008.
+He was selected in the Territorial Round of the 2008 MISL Amateur Draft by the Baltimore Blast, and signed a contract to play with the Blast during the USL2 offseasons in October 2008.
 With the Blast, Healey was a member of the team which won the 2008/2009 NISL Championship.

 Healey was one of only three Blast players to play all 20 regular season games for the 2009–10 MISL.
 He scored six goals and assisted on six more.
-In the play-offs, he had two assists in his team's two games.
+In the playoffs, he had two assists in his team's two games.
 Healey significantly upped his scoring tally for the 2010–11 MISL season, leading the team with 17 goals and 48 total points.
-He went goalless however in the Blast's play-off championship game, despite registering 4 shots on goal, as the Blast fell soundly to the Milwaukee Wave, 7–16.
+He went goalless however in the Blast's playoff championship game, despite registering 4 shots on goal, as the Blast fell soundly to the Milwaukee Wave, 7–16.

 On January 8, 2023, Healey played for his Harrisburg Heat team as a player-coach due to injuries and illnesses that left the Heat short-handed.

+Coaching

+In August 2018, it was announced that the Harrisburg Heat had signed Healey as head coach and general manager.
+In October 2025, the Heat announced that Pat Healey was stepping down from his roles in order to accept a coaching position at Lady of Mt.
+Carmel, so that he spend more time with his family.

+Personal life

+Healey is the son of Kevin Healey, who is currently the president of the Harrisburg Heat and previously served as general manager and coach of the Baltimore Blast.
+Pat Healey played and coached under his father’s leadership at both teams.